Kamil Idris government: Background

 Sudanese president Omar al-Bashir was overthrown in a coup d'état in April 2019 following a series of large-scale protests.
 A 39-month transition to democracy was planned with the role of head of state being performed by a Transitional Sovereignty Council and a transitional government led by Abdalla Hamdok was formed to govern the country until elections planned for July 2023.
 The transition period ended abruptly when the transitional government was dissolved following a further coup d'état, led by Abdel Fattah al-Burhan, in October 2021.
 A civil war between the al-Burhan led Sudanese Armed Forces (SAF) and the paramilitary Rapid Support Forces (RSF) led by Mohamed Hamdan Dagalo broke out in April 2023.
 Initially the RSF gained control of the capital, Khartoum and parts of Southern and Western Sudan.
 However, by early 2025, the SAF had regained ground around Khartoum and by mid-February 2025, had control over about two thirds of the Khartoum metropolitan area.
+In January 2026 the government returned to Khartoum after operating from Port Sudan.